EdenEast/scaffold/readme.md

 Scaffold is a cmake library that helps you setup and maintain your cmake scripts.
 Scaffold is ment to be used as a submodule in your project.

 ## Quick start
-1. Add this repository as a submodule of your project, in `./extlibs/scaffold` or `./3rdparty/scaffold`:
+1. Add this repository as a submodule of your project, in `./extlibs/scaffold` or `./3rdparty/scaffold` or `./third_party/scaffold`:

     ```bash
     git submodule add https://github.com/cruizemissile/scaffold.git extlibs/scaffold